Biri0/adb-sizer/README.md

 When you run `adb-sizer.py` you get a simple interactive menu:

+1. Add a new configuration
-- Add a new configuration: provide a name, width and height (integers).
+   - Provide a name, width and height (integers).
+Presets are stored in `adb-sizer.db`.
+2. Select configuration
-- Select configuration: pick a preset and the script runs `adb shell wm size <WIDTHxHEIGHT>`.
+   - Pick a preset and the script runs `adb shell wm size <WIDTHxHEIGHT>` to apply it.
+3. Reset screen size
+   - Runs `adb shell wm size reset` to restore the device default size.
+4. Screenshot
+   - Captures the device screen using `adb exec-out screencap -p` and saves the PNG into `screenshots/` with a timestamped filename.
-- Exit
+5. Exit

 Notes:

 - Use Ctrl+C while entering values to cancel and return to the menu.
-- Presets are persisted in `adb-sizer.db` in the directory where the code lives.
+- Presets are persisted in `adb-sizer.db` in the directory where the script lives.
-- The script does not currently revert screen size automatically; to restore the device to its default size run:

-`adb shell wm size reset`
+- The screenshot filename format is generated from the current datetime.

 ## Example workflow